-Of course, it is more than a fantasy rather than a direct rip-off, if you don’t mind the expression, although the shape of hour and minute hands, as well as the way the faceted hour markers are milled from single chunks of metal make it dangerously close to becoming one.
+Of course, it is more than a fantasy rather than a direct rip-off, if you don’t mind the expression, although the shape of hour and minute hands, as well as the way the faceted hour markers, are milled from single chunks of metal, making it dangerously close to becoming one.

-For me, it looks a bit too archaic and not very congruent with daringly modern finish of the dial, but that’s my personal opinion that’s not particularly relevant here.
-What may be more relevant to you is that the watch is surprisingly large on a normal wrist: although the circular-shaped body itself isn’t massive compared to some sporty timekeepers of competing brands, the long lugs basically take all width of a normal wrist potentially making the watch not very comfortable to wear with formal attire.
+For me, it looks a bit too archaic and not very congruent with a daringly modern finish of the dial, but that’s my personal opinion that’s not particularly relevant here.
+What may be more relevant to you is that the case is surprisingly large on a normal wrist: although the circular-shaped body itself isn’t massive compared to some sporty timekeepers of competing brands, the long lugs take all width of a normal wrist potentially making the watch not very comfortable to wear with formal attire.

 So, don’t forget to try one before ordering it.

 The dial features a pair of chronograph totalizers at 12 and 6 o’clock, a small seconds display at 9 o’clock, a central chronograph second hand, and two small display windows for the day of week and date respectively.
-The vivid green of the chronograph hands and push-pieces is a very nice touch that makes the watch stand out from the crowd of the rest 7750-based chronos.
+The vivid green of the chronograph hands and push-pieces is a nice touch that makes the Pacific stand out from the crowd of the rest 7750-based chronos.

-The three-hand version that lacks the green accent is not that impressive, but is still pleasant to look at.
+The three-hand version that lacks the green accent is not that impressive but is still pleasant to look at.

-When it comes to usability, you may like the fact that the German brand has temporarily ditched the huge onion-shaped crown in favor of a flat one, which is more in line with the dial and must be a lot more comfortable when actually wearing the watch while still providing good grip when operating the hands or winding the movement.
+When it comes to usability, you may like the fact that the German brand has temporarily ditched the huge onion-shaped crown in favor of a flat one, which is more in line with the dial and must be a lot more comfortable when wearing the watch while still providing good grip when operating the hands or winding the movement.

 The Chronoswiss Pacific collection will soon go on sale with prices starting at more or less affordable $3800 for a three-hander.
 The chronograph will probably be at least twice as expensive.

-Chronoswiss Pacific automatic watch specification
+Chronoswiss Pacific specification

-Movement: ETA Valjoux 7750 (chronograph version) / ETA 2892-A2 (three-hand version)
+Movement: ETA Valjoux 7750 (chronograph version, ref.
+CH-7582) / ETA 2892-A2 (three-hand version)

-Functions: Hour, minutes, seconds / date, chronograph, day of week
+Functions: Hour, minutes, seconds, date, chronograph, day of week

 Power reserve: 42 hours

-Case material: Stainless steel
+Case: Stainless steel

-Case size: 43.00 mm
+Size: 43.00 mm

 Dial: Black or Silver